jolantis/altair/site/plugins/bgimage/readme.md

-# Imgsrc plugin
+# Bgimage plugin

-A plugin for [Kirby CMS](http://getkirby.com/) that generates an `src` attribute only.
+A plugin for [Kirby CMS](http://getkirby.com/) that generates an bakground iamge `src` attribute only.
 Handy for creating an `img` tag or for use as background image url.

 ## Installation